irmen/pyc64/il65/readme.txt

 EXPRESSIONS
 -----------

-In most places where a number or other value is expected, you can use just the number, or a full expression.
+In most places where a number or other value is expected, you can use just the number, or a full constant expression.
-The expression is parsed and evaluated by Python itself.
+The expression is parsed and evaluated by Python itself at compile time, and the (constant) resulting value is used in its place.
 Ofcourse the special il65 syntax for hexadecimal numbers ($xxxx), binary numbers (%bbbbbb), and the address-of (#xxxx) is supported.
 Other than that it must be valid Python syntax.
 Expressions can contain function calls to the math library (sin, cos, etc) and you can also use all builtin functions (max, avg, min, sum etc).
-They can also reference idendifiers defined elsewhere in your code.
+They can also reference idendifiers defined elsewhere in your code, if this makes sense.